-If there's one dish that my house keeps coming back to each and every week, it's One Skillet Roasted Chicken with Potatoes and Onions.
+If there's one weeknight dinner that my household keeps coming back to time and time again, it's One Skillet Roasted Chicken with Potatoes.

 It's an easy go-to meal that's a cinch to prep and delivers an amazing dinner every time.